API Example - Extracting an image Slice

 This will create a file called ExtractSlice.class.
 To run the programme, type (for example):

-where image and output_image are the names of images to extract a slice from and to create, respectively.
+where input-image is the name of the image from which to extract the slice, and output-image is the image to create.
 This example would extract slice 2 from the input image and create a single slice output image containing just slice 2.

 import java.io.IOException;